The House of the Scorpion: Plot

 This story is set in the country of Opium, a narrow strip of land between Mexico (now called Aztlán), and the United States.
 Opium is ruled by Matteo Alacrán, or El Patrón (Spanish for "The Boss"), an incredibly powerful drug lord, who is over 140 years old.
 Opium consists of several drug-producing Farms, the Alacrán estate (which produces opium poppies) being the largest and where some of the Alacrán family stay.

 The protagonist, Matt, is a clone of El Patrón.
 For the first six years of his life, he lives in a small house on the edge of the poppy fields with Celia, a cook working in El Patrón's mansion.
 When he is discovered by three children, Emilia, Steven, and Maria, he smashes a window and jumps out of the house.
 Unaware of the danger of jumping barefoot onto smashed glass, he has to be carried to El Patrón's mansion to be treated for his injuries.
 Matt is treated kindly until Mr. Alacrán, El Patrón's great-grandson, recognizes him as a clone, which results in a few months of him being locked in a room and treated like an animal.
 When he finds out, El Patrón is furious and gives Matt clothes and his own room and commands everyone to treat him with respect.
 Matt is also given a bodyguard, Tam Lin, a reformed terrorist who becomes a father figure to Matt.

 During the seven years that Matt lives in the house, he befriends María, which gradually blossoms into romance.
-Matt is kept in the dark about his identity, however, until a cruel joke reveals to him that he is a clone.
-Matt also discovers that all clones are supposed to be injected when "harvested" (born) with a compound that cripples their brains and turns them into little more than thrashing, drooling animals meant to donate organs.
-In denial, he convinces himself that El Patrón would not hire tutors for him and keep him entertained if he wanted to kill him and that instead, he must be wanted to run the country when El Patrón dies.
+When he first enters the house, he knows that he is a clone but does not really know what that means.
+Matt later discovers that all clones are supposed to be injected when "harvested" (born) with a compound that cripples their brains and turns them into little more than thrashing, drooling animals meant to donate organs.
+In denial, he convinces himself that El Patrón would not hire tutors for him and keep him entertained if he wanted to kill him, and that instead, he must be wanted to run the country when El Patrón dies.